Wendy Hui Kyong Chun

 She is the author of several books, including Discriminating Data: Correlation, Neighborhoods, and the New Politics of Recognition (MIT Press, 2021), as well as a trilogy that includes Updating to Remain the Same: Habitual New Media (MIT Press, 2016), Programmed Visions: Software and Memory (MIT Press, 2011), and Control and Freedom: Power and Paranoia in the Age of Fiber Optics (MIT Press, 2006).
-She has also written and co-authored various articles pertaining to the digital media field.
+She has also written articles and co-edited collections pertaining to the digital media field.

 Her research spans the fields of digital media, new media, software studies, comparative media studies, critical race studies, and critical theory.
+In 2022 she joined the editorial board for the relaunched Software Studies series from MIT Press.
+She has served on the Canadian Commission on Democratic Expression.

-Life
+Career

 Chun holds a B.S. in Systems Design Engineering and English Literature from the University of Waterloo (1992) and a Ph.D. in English from Princeton University.